 If you’ve never used a bidet, you’re missing out.
-While it looks like a urinal, confusing some Americans who see it in the occasional hotel room, the bathroom fixture is actually a fountain for rinsing off your butt after a bowel movement.
+While it looks like a urinal, confusing some Americans who see it in the occasional hotel room or overseas, the bathroom fixture is actually a fountain for rinsing off your undercarriage after using the facilities.
 But bidets never caught on in America, and this quick bidet history explains why.

 Bidets are distinctly European.

 Invented in France during the 1600s, its name (pronounced bih-day) derives from the French word for “pony,” and they were used predominantly by aristocrats who wished to clean their nether-regions after a horse ride.

-With the advent of plumbing in the 1700s and 1800s, bidets eventually became popular among other social classes and in countries within Western Europe, South America and the Middle East Asia.
+With the advent of plumbing in the 1700s and 1800s, bidets eventually became popular among other social classes and in countries within Western Europe, South America and the Middle East.
 But even after American soldiers encountered bidets in European bordellos during World War II, they never quite caught on, partly because soldiers associated them with sex work.

-Despite recent attempts to market bidets to Americans (we’re looking at you, Tushy), they still haven’t really caught on.
+And despite many continued attempts to market bidets to Americans (we’re looking at you, Tushy), they still haven’t really caught on.

 They’re associated with women’s issues.